Hackademic/hackademic/CONTRIBUTING.md

   * All the code should pass the existing unit tests before merging.
 * Coding - Style:
   * Every commit shouldn't generate any errors with PHP_CodeSniffer (to fix most errors you can use PHP Coding Standards Fixer).
+* Coding - Standards:
+  * We try to conform to the PSR-* coding standards any new code, preferably including challenges should be compliant.
   * Commits: Clean commits make it easy to review code, also commits that do only one thing are easier to manage bug-wise.
 So:
     * One commit should fix one problem or introduce one feature only, please don't commit fixes all around the place.
     * Only what you modified goes in the commit (for instance you shouldn't commit vim/project files or anything unrelated).